rbkplus2project/GreenFieldLegacy/README.md

 # Hotelcom
-want to travel the world?
-[HotelCom](https://legacy-hotels2.herokuapp.com) can help you find the best hotels
+Want to travel the world?
+[HotelCom](https://legacy-hotels2.herokuapp.com) can help you find the best Hotels!
 ## Table of contents
 * project aim
 * general info